DanielEScherzer/website-content/src/Blog/posts/20250429-attributes-on-constants.md

 As part of the RFC, the `#[\Deprecated]` attribute was updated to also support being added to userland constants.
-It is thus now possible for developers to deprecate a non-class constant and have the engine emit deprecation warnngs when the constant is used.
+It is thus now possible for developers to deprecate a non-class constant and have the engine emit deprecation warnings when the constant is used.
 From one of the tests for this new feature:

 ```php